Skip to content

 Wentao Wang

-Wentao Wang, SIOM, CAS, is awarded for his achievements in laser-plasma acceleration, including the development of high-brightness electron beams and the first proof-of-principle demonstration of compact free-electron lasing, which together pave the way for compact electron accelerators and radiation sources.
+The 2026 Gersh Budker Prize of the Accelerator Group in the European Physical Society (EPS-AG), for “a recent significant, original contribution to the accelerator field, with no age limit”, is awarded to Prof. Wentao Wang of the Shanghai Institute of Optics and Fine Mechanics for his groundbreaking achievements in laser-plasma acceleration, including the development of high-brightness electron beams and the world-wide first experimental demonstration of free-electron lasing driven by a laser plasma generated beam, which together pave the way for compact electron accelerators and radiation sources.

 Frank Sacherer Prize